Contrastive Explainable Clustering with Differential Privacy: Abstract

 \section{Abstract}

-This paper presents a novel approach in Explainable AI (XAI), integrating contrastive explanations with differential privacy in clustering methods.
-For several basic clustering problems, including $k$-median and $k$-means, we give efficient differential private contrastive explanations that achieve essentially the same explanations as those that non-private clustering explanations can obtain.
-We define contrastive explanations as the utility difference between the original clustering utility and utility from clustering with a specifically fixed centroid.
-In each contrastive scenario, we designate a specific data point as the fixed centroid position, enabling us to measure the impact of this constraint on clustering utility under differential privacy.
-Extensive experiments across various datasets show our method's effectiveness in providing meaningful explanations without significantly compromising data privacy or clustering utility.
-This underscores our contribution to privacy-aware machine learning, demonstrating the feasibility of achieving a balance between privacy and utility in the explanation of clustering tasks.
+This paper presents a novel approach to Explainable AI (XAI) that combines contrastive explanations with differential privacy for clustering algorithms.
+Focusing on k-median and k-means problems, we calculate contrastive explanations as the utility difference between original clustering and clustering with a centroid fixed to a specific data point.
+This method provides personalized insights into centroid placement.
+Our key contribution is demonstrating that these differentially private explanations achieve essentially the same utility bounds as non-private explanations.
+Experiments across various datasets show that our approach offers meaningful, privacy-preserving, and individually relevant explanations without significantly compromising clustering utility.
+This work advances privacy-aware machine learning by balancing data protection, explanation quality, and personalization in clustering tasks.